iniakunhuda/iniakunhuda/README.md

-Hi, I'm an iOS developer with over 1 year of experience, skilled in SwiftUI, UIKit, and various Apple technologies such as Core Data, CloudKit, MapKit, and MVVM.
-I have a strong foundation in iOS development and a passion for finding creative solutions to complex problems.
-As a team player with a dedication to detail, I am committed to delivering high-quality mobile apps that make a positive impact in the world.
-I'm a graduate of the Apple Developer Academy 2022 @ Ciputra.

-Technical Experience:
-- Mobile: Flutter, SwiftUI, UIKit, CloudKit, CoreData
+Experienced Mobile Developer skilled in Flutter and SwiftUI, adept at crafting innovative solutions for diverse app functionalities.
+Currently excelling as a Flutter Developer at PT.
+Citilink Indonesia, where I lead the development of mission-critical apps for airport operations.
+With a background spanning from building marketplace PWAs to internships at Apple, I bring a versatile skill set and a proven ability to deliver exceptional mobile experiences.
+Passionate about leveraging the latest technologies and design patterns, I thrive in collaborative environments, driving projects from concept to completion with precision and creativity.

+**Technical Experience:**

+Mobile: Flutter (Riverpod, TDD, Firebase, Azure), SwiftUI (UIKit, CloudKit, CoreData)
-- Web: Vue.js, Nuxt.js, Laravel, Go
+Web: Laravel, Vue.js, Nuxt.js, NodeJS, Go
-- Others: Docker, Git, MySql, MongoDB, Redis
+Others: Docker, Git, MySQL, MongoDB, PostgreSQL
+Collaboration: Github/Gitlab, Jira, Notion

 (How to reach me)
 collaboration or anything else: